Purity in chromatically localized algebraic $K$-theory: Proof of the Purity Theorem

-In this section, we will prove \Cref{puritythm:sec2} in several steps, each of which will give a special case of the result.
+In this section, we will prove \Cref{thm-A}, which we restate here as \Cref{purity1}, in several steps, each of which will give a special case of the result.
+We then combine this with Theorem~\ref{thm-cmnn} to obtain the Purity Theorem.
 Our first step, which we treat in the following subsection, will involve only highly connective maps of connective ring spectra.